talk-to-the-duck/talk-to-the-duck.github.io/content/posts/what-is-an-api/index.md

 Redhat says:
 _An API is a set of definitions and protocols for building and integrating application software._
-All the definitions agree on communicating between two pieces of software, and for a communication to become reality, computers need a protocol which is a set of well defined rules.
+All the definitions agree on communicating between two pieces of software, and for a communication to become reality, computers need a protocol which is a set of well-defined rules.
 Two applications that want to communicate have to establish a common language.
 Adhering to an API is the same thing as signing a contract: the clearer the contract, the better.

-Today, the most popular APIs are REST and SOAP.
+Today, the most popular APIs are REST and SOAP but you might be interested to the power of GraphQL as well.

+If you are into Event-Driven Architectures (EDA) you should have a look at AsyncAPI.
+AsyncAPI is an open source initiative that seeks to improve to make working with EDAs as easy as working with REST APIs.

 # Why should we care about API?